Supreme Court backs Utah oil railroad expansion and scales back a key environmental law

-WASHINGTON (AP) — The Supreme Court on Thursday backed a multibillion-dollar oil railroad expansion in Utah, endorsing a limited interpretation of a key environmental law.
+WASHINGTON (AP) — The Supreme Court backed a multibillion-dollar oil railroad expansion in Utah Thursday in a ruling that scales back a key environmental law for projects around the country.

 The justices reversed a lower court decision and restored a critical approval from federal regulators on the Surface Transportation Board.
 The project could still face additional legal and regulatory hurdles.

-Environmental groups and a Colorado county had argued that regulators must consider a broad range of potential impacts when they consider new development, including the potential impact of producing and refining so much more oil.
+Environmental groups and a Colorado county had argued that regulators must consider a broad range of potential impacts when they consider new development, such as increased wildfire risk, the effect of additional crude oil production from the area and increased refining in Gulf Coast states.

 The justices, though, found that regulators were right to consider the direct effects of the project, rather than the wider upstream and downstream impact.
 Justice Brett Kavanaugh wrote that courts should defer to regulators on “where to draw the line” on what factors to take into account.
 Four other conservative justices joined his opinion.